 Open on the weekends at 134 Itaewon-ro, Itaewon 1(il)-dong, Yongsan-gu, Seoul, South Korea.

 If you are an exchange student or you are simply looking to meet some other foreigners, then Thursday Party is the place to go.
-This is not the hippest party in the city, but drinks are cheap (watch out for the long island ice teas!) and the place is usually full.
+This is not the hippest party in the city.
+However, drinks are cheap (watch out for the long island ice teas!) and the place is usually full.
 If not too packed you can play beer pong and other activities.
-This makes Thursday Party a great hangout spot for at least some hours before you head off to the next place.
+This makes Thursday Party a great hangout spot.
+At least some hours before you head off to the next place.

 Find Thursday Party every day of the week at 407-12 Seogyo-dong, Mapo-gu, Seoul, South Korea.